MingalievDinar/VehicleDetectionTracking/Readme.md

-# ** Vehicle Detection Project **
+## Vehicle Detection Project ##

-The goals / steps of this project are the following:
+The goal is to create a pipeline to identify and treck vehicles in a video from a front-facing camera on a car.
+I used a traditional Computer Vision approach for object detection: processing stages, feature extraction, spatial sampling and classification.
+Different algorithms and techniques can be applied for these stages, and the parameters for each stage are usually tuned by hand.
+In comparison, a Deep Neural Network designed for object detection can perform these tasks using a complex interconnected architecture where the stages are not as distinct.
+Lower layers of a neural network, i.e. the ones closer to the input data, typically perform some equivalent of feature extraction, while higher layers can localize and classify simultaneously to produce detections.

+---

+Project steps:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* Image processing: color transformation, binned color features, color histograms, HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+* SVM features preprocessing: normalization.
+Randomization of a selection for training and testing data.
 * Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Run pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 [//]: # (Image References)